Educational Resources

 To fast or not to fast

 Is fasting still recommended prior to a paramedical exam?
-Preparing applicants for a health exam usually includes instructions similar to those given prior to a physician checkup.
-They are advised to follow their normal routine, take medications as usual and not partake in unusual heavy, physical activity just before the exam.
-They are also advised to fast when blood will be drawn for analysis.
-However, the majority of health exams are not done early in the morning, but rather fit into a schedule that is convenient for applicants.
+The majority of health exams are not done early in the morning, but rather fit into a schedule that is convenient for applicants.
 So, how often does the length of time of fasting before a blood draw actually influence the test results used in insurance risk assessment?

 Simplified Issue Conundrum